 Also, if your dream is to be able to ride your bike to work each day, look no further than this unique neighborhood.
 With 4.2% of residents in the Purdue University Southwest neighborhood commuting on a bicycle to and from work daily, this neighborhood has more bicycle commuters than 97.5% of all neighborhoods in the U.S., according to NeighborhoodScout's exclusive analysis.

-Renter-occupied real estate is dominant in the Purdue University Southwest neighborhood.
-The percentage of rental real estate here, according to exclusive NeighborhoodScout analysis, is 100.0%, which is higher than 99.3% of the neighborhoods in America.
-If you were to buy and live in the property you bought here, you would be almost alone in doing so.
+100.0% of the real estate in the Purdue University Southwest neighborhood is occupied by renters, which is nearly the highest rate of renter occupancy of any neighborhood in America.
 Despite all of the residential real estate here in the Purdue University Southwest neighborhood, NeighborhoodScout has discovered that much of it is vacant.
 In resort or second-home vacation areas, this naturally occurs because homes and apartments are seasonally occupied, and empty for a portion of the year.
 In non-vacation or resort areas, however, this can be an indicator of property abandonment or a weak real estate market.
 The vacancy rate here is 37.2%, which is higher than 97.2% of all U.S. neighborhoods.

 Furthermore, if you like the look and ambience of new homes and newly built neighborhoods, you will love the Purdue University Southwest neighborhood.
 A whopping 69.8% of the homes and other residential real estate here were built after 1999, which is a higher proportion of new homes then you will find in 95.5% of the neighborhoods in the U.S. Everything here just feels new.